 - Pour over the onions

-- Let it sit and pickle
+- Let them pickle

 Step-by-Step Instructions